Note: Pull Requests for updates to this page need to be signed off by both VP Finance & Ops and CEO in the PR process.

-Company agreements should only be signed by CEO, Ian Tien, after the approval of a Contract Accountability Owner (or "CAO") with the following exceptions:
+Company agreements should only be signed by CEO, Ian Tien, or VP Finance & Operations, Aneal Vallurupalli with the following exceptions:

-The following agreements may be signed by VP Finance Aneal Vallurupalli
+The following agreements may also be signed by the Head of Legal, Jamie Hurewitz:

 E-sign request sent on weekdays before 4pm Palo Alto time should be signed by 9pm Palo Alto on the same day and if sent on a weekend signed by 9pm Palo Alto time on the following Monday provided one of the following is true:

-For e-sign from Mattermost staff member - The e-sign is sent by a Mattermost staff member and either prepared by or initialed by an approved Contract Accountability Owner, or CAO.
-E-signs sent from Mattermost staff are preferred since they are archived automatically in our e-sign system
+For e-sign from Mattermost staff member: The e-sign is sent by a Mattermost staff member and must have Legal approval.
+E-signs sent from approved Mattermost staff are preferred since they are archived automatically in our e-sign system.

-For e-sign from outside the company - The e-sign is prepared by a non-Mattermost staff member (potentially a vendor, partner or customer) and approved by a CAO via email to Ian Tien and Amy Nicol ideally ahead of receiving the e-sign request.
+For e-sign from outside the company: The e-sign is prepared by a non-Mattermost staff member (potentially a vendor, partner or customer) and Legal approval is provided via email to Ian Tien and Amy Nicol ideally ahead of receiving the e-sign request.

-Within 5 business days of the e-sign completion the CAO or designee should send Amy Nicol a link to the Box.com URL containing the fully executed signature to confirm the archiving of the contract is complete, since archiving is not automatic.
+Within 5 business days of the e-sign completion the contract owner or Mattermost staff submitting for signature should send Amy Nicol a link to the Box.com URL containing the fully executed signature to confirm the archiving of the contract is complete, since archiving is not automatic.

 Note: E-sign requests from non-Mattermost staff are automatically filtered to a spam folder and the spam filter needs to be searched to find the request.